Quaestor: During the Republic

 The classical quaestors with financial responsibilities may be unconnected with the older questores parricidii.
 However, the debate still continues, but has more recently trended against connecting the two offices, which are connected by nothing other than a name.
 The two general theses are that the classical quaestorship related with financial matters either was created entirely separately from the older judicial quaestorship or that it evolved from that older quaestorship to meet greater administrative needs.

 The traditional cursus honorum (career path) was loosely regulated, but after 197 BC, became more so, with a basic progression that one first had to hold the quaestorship before being considered for higher office as praetor or consul, with quaestor as the lowest office.
 After Sulla's reforms, the cursus honorum was cemented, with the added requirement that to stand for the quaestorship, one first needed to have been one of the vigintiviri and have held the military tribunate.
+The reforms also established that the minimum age for candidates had to be 30.

 Quaestors were elected last in the electoral comitia, as they were of the lowest rank.
-They came into office during the late Republic, however, before their more senior colleagues, on 5 December rather than 1 January (and also earlier than the tribunes of the plebs, who came into office on 10 December).
+During the late Republic, however, their terms of office started before their more senior colleagues, on 5 December rather than 1 January.
+This was the earliest term start of the major magistracies of the Republic, being earlier than that of the tribunes of the plebs (who came into office on 10 December).